rai-dorzback/Flow-State-Kanban/README.md

 - Mobile-first Design: The app is built to be responsive and works on both desktop and mobile devices.

 ## Development Stage
+**Dec 23, 2024**
+- Today, I focused on designing the boardview page on desktop and mobile using Figma.
+Pictures can be seen in [Design](#design)
+- In the end, I chose the [Hipster Vibes](https://www.colorhub.app/browse/hipster-vibes) color palette.
+- The trash can and pencil/edit buttons will be white and only appear when the task is hovered over.

+Priorites Next Time:
+- Design Homepage Desktop & Mobile
+  - Include information about what the app is and how to use it
+- Design Add New Task Modal/Edit Task Modal on Desktop & Mobile.
+Maybe there's a way it can be the same modal.
+For Edit Task Modal, the current task info will be already entered into the form fields.
+Button will say "Save" instead of "Add."
+- Add edit functionality to tasks
+  - Create modal for editing task
+  - Change updateTaskStatus() in BoardView to be able to handle any update?
+Pass that function into the modal so we can update the title/desc in the DB and state
+- Add delete buttons to boards (and exit animation)
+- Add tooltips to delete and edit buttons
+- Add exit animation for when task cards are deleted
+- The endpoints are getting very long and filled with ids.
+I'd like to find a way to hide this from the user.
+- When user has "picked up" a card to drop in a column, have sort of bordered spaces they can snap to outlined.
+- Let users add a card to any column instead of only the To Do column
+- Let users create custom columns.

 **Dec 22, 2024**

 - Combined React DnD with Motion library so drag and drop animation is super smooth.
 - When user picks up a card, the columns that are being hovered over cahnge color.
 - Added delete functionality to tasks